oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

 The core package provides the flexibility to integrate OAuth 2.0 with Entra ID in any Node.js framework.

 Let's start by creating a global instance of `OAuthProvider` in your application.
 This instance will be used to handle authentication, token exchange, and other OAuth-related operations.

+Example of creating a basic instance of `OAuthProvider`:

 ```typescript
 import { OAuthProvider } from 'oauth-entra-id';